ivan-zdravkov/free-water-tips/.github/pull_request_template.md

 - [ ] Branch up-to-date and no merge conflicts with master branch
 - [ ] Used [Conventional](https://www.conventionalcommits.org/) commit messages are descriptive and
-- [ ] Ammend or squash unnecessary fragmented commits together, but don't squash everything into a single commit
+- [ ] Amend or squash unnecessary fragmented commits together, but don't squash everything into a single commit
 - [ ] No unnecessary files committed

 ### 🚀 **Deployment**